fsnotify/fsnotify/README.md

 -----------------------
 ### Linux
-When a file is removed a REMOVE event won't be emitted until all file descriptors are closed.
-It will emit a CHMOD though:
+When a file is removed a REMOVE event won't be emitted until all file descriptors are closed; it will emit a CHMOD instead:

     fp := os.Open("file")
     os.Remove("file")        // CHMOD
     fp.Close()               // REMOVE

+This is the event that inotify sends, so not much can be changed about this.

 The `fs.inotify.max_user_watches` sysctl variable specifies the upper limit for the number of watches per user, and `fs.inotify.max_user_instances` specifies the maximum number of inotify instances per user.
 Every Watcher you create is an "instance", and every path you add is a "watch".

-These are also exposed in /proc as `/proc/sys/fs/inotify/max_user_watches` and `/proc/sys/fs/inotify/max_user_instances`
+These are also exposed in `/proc` as `/proc/sys/fs/inotify/max_user_watches` and `/proc/sys/fs/inotify/max_user_instances`

 To increase them you can use `sysctl` or write the value to proc file: